Nutritional yeast is a vegan must-have pantry staple, not only for its cheese-like flavor but also for its rich nutritional profile.

 Before going vegan, I had never heard of it, but then I kept seeing it in recipes, so I decided to give it a try.

 Unfortunately, I ended up buying baker’s yeast, which, spoiler alert, isn’t the same a nutritional yeast.
-The difference being, baker’s yeast is still active and therefore can grow inside your stomach, which can deprive you of key nutrients.
+The difference is that baker’s yeast is still active and therefore can grow inside your stomach, which can deprive you of key nutrients.

-As for where to store nutritional yeast, you can leave it in your pantry or somewhere else cool and dark.
+As for where to store nutritional yeast, you can leave it in your pantry or somewhere else that's cool and dark.

 In short, yes.
 Nutritional yeast is a vegans dream!
-Thess yellowish-brown flakes are a superfood, jam-packed with B vitamins.
-I’m talking B1, B2, B3, B6, & B12 like I said, all of the B’s.
+These yellowish-brown flakes are a superfood, jam-packed with B vitamins.
+I’m talking B1, B2, B3, B6, & B12- as I said, all of the B’s.
 These B vitamins help with energy production in the body.

 Not to mention, this yeast is a complete protein, meaning it contains all nine essential amino acids that humans need from food.
 Just one serving of nutritional yeast has 2g of protein, which makes it an easy plant-based protein vegan's can add to any meal.

 The taste of nutritional yeast is especially useful for vegans or people avoiding dairy.
-Thanks to its cheesy, nutty-like taste it can be used to mirror the flavour of cheese.
+Thanks to its cheesy nutty-like taste, it can be used to mirror the flavour of cheese.

 Other uses for this vegan cooking necessity include:

 This product is starting to pop up in more and more stores, making it easier to get.
 Although, when in doubt, Whole Foods and other natural grocery stores usually have it.
-Online wise, Amazon and Walmart also sell different variations of it.